Resisting Arrest

 Strategic Defense Against Resisting Arrest Charges in Cleveland, Ohio

 At Patrick M. Farrell Co.
-L.P.A., we defend individuals charged with resisting arrest throughout Cleveland and Cuyahoga County.
-Attorney Pat Farrell brings decades of courtroom experience to misdemeanor and felony criminal cases across Northeast Ohio.
+L.P.A., we defend individuals facing resisting arrest charges throughout Cleveland and Cuyahoga County.
+Attorney Pat Farrell has more than 30 years of Ohio criminal defense experience representing individuals accused of misdemeanor and felony offenses throughout Northeast Ohio.

 Why Clients Choose Patrick M. Farrell Co.
 L.P.A.

-Resisting arrest cases are often more complicated than they initially appear.
-These allegations frequently involve disputed police observations, body camera footage, witness inconsistencies, emotional encounters, and questions regarding whether the arrest itself was lawful.
+Resisting arrest cases often involve disputed police observations, body camera footage, conflicting witness accounts, and questions regarding whether the arrest itself was lawful.
+Successfully defending these allegations requires a careful review of the facts and evidence.

-Clients throughout Cleveland, Lakewood, Parma, Euclid, Rocky River, Westlake, and surrounding communities choose Patrick M. Farrell Co.
+Clients throughout Cleveland, Lakewood, Parma, Rocky River, Westlake, Strongsville, Euclid, Cleveland Heights, and surrounding Cuyahoga County communities trust Patrick M. Farrell Co.
 L.P.A. because we provide:

-- More than 30 years of criminal courtroom experience
+- More than 30 years of Ohio criminal defense experience

 - Direct attorney communication